jan-kasi/school-notes/notes/03 Rationalism.md

 Therefore human desire for immortality is realistic and the rational soul is immortal.

-brightestits ns truly anf is at Reason and the soul become more effective when isolated from the body: when we experience lots of physical sensations it is difficult to think.
+Reason and the soul become more effective when isolated from the body: when we experience lots of physical sensations it is difficult to think.
 Clearing the mind is clearing the physical.

-> Then the soul despises corporeals and when the senses have been allayed and the clouds of phantasmata dissipated…then the intellefcat diserscerns trighestuly and is at its beightest
+> Then the soul despises corporeals and when the senses have been allayed and the clouds of phantasmata dissipated…then the intellct discerns truly and is at its beightest

 | Plato (*Phaedo*)       | Marsillo Ficino (*Platonic Theology*) |
 | ---------------------- | ------------------------------------- |